lukaflegar/OOP_Seminar-2023/README.md

 # OOP_Seminar-2023
-Razvoj GUI aplikacije u QT Creatoru
+Development of a GUI application in QT Creator.
+Object-oriented programming C++